ibm-cloud-docs/dns-svcs/faq.md

 Have a question about {{site.data.keyword.dns_full}}?
 Review frequently asked questions, which provide answers to provisioning concerns, application access, and other common inquiries.
 {:shortdesc}

+## How do I create my own private DNS zone using {{site.data.keyword.dns_short}}?
+{: #faq}

+To create your own private DNS zone using {{site.data.keyword.dns_short}}, take the following steps.
+  1. Create a VPC instance.
+  2. Create a {{site.data.keyword.dns_short}} instance.
+  3. Add a DNS zone to the {{site.data.keyword.dns_short}} instance.
+  4. Designate the VPC instance as a permitted network for the DNS zone.
+  5. Add a DNS Resource Record to the DNS zone.
+  6. Configure VPC servers to use {{site.data.keyword.dns_short}} resolvers.
+  7. Verify name resolution of the DNS Resource Record works from within the VPC.

-## How is private DNS different from public DNS?
+## How is {{site.data.keyword.dns_short}} different from public DNS?
 {: faq}

-Private DNS permits name resolution only from permitted VPCs within your {{site.data.keyword.cloud}} account.
-The DNS zone is not resolvable on the internet.
+{{site.data.keyword.dns_short}} permits name resolution only from permitted VPCs within your {{site.data.keyword.cloud}} account.
+The DNS zone is not resolvable from the internet.

 ## Can I manage publicly available DNS records with this service?
 {: faq}